 - The Office for National Statistics (ONS) has ambitious plans to transform the UK's economic statistics.
 Working in partnership with the Bank of England, a key element of the ONS transformation work is the development of the UK financial accounts to meet evolving user needs and international initiatives such as the G20 DGI-2 and SDDS Plus.
-ONS aims to improve the coverage, quality and granularity of the UK financial statistics. - The UK regularly publishes new experimental statistics as part of the Enhanced Financial Accounts initiative and in particular for the OFIs sectors S.123-S.127 and S.129 Pension Funds.
+ONS aims to improve the coverage, quality and granularity of the UK financial statistics.
+ONS statistical transformation will continue post-2021 and in time will deliver on outstanding DGI-2 Recommendations. - The UK regularly publishes new experimental statistics as part of the Enhanced Financial Accounts initiative and in particular for the OFIs sectors S.123-S.127 and S.129 Pension Funds.
 More generally, the UK in Q4 2020 and Q4 2019 published experimental statistics whom-to-whom matrices that covered 15 European System of Accounts (ESA) 2010 subsectors and 22 ESA 2010 financial instruments.
 In relation to sectoral accounts, the UK publishes more detail in some instances at the national level.
-This information can be found on the website. - The Bank of England and ONS are collaborating on the development of a securities issuance and holdings database which will support the improvement of the UK's security statistics under Rec.
+This information can be found on the website. - In line with IMF requirements, the Bank of England is currently reviewing and updating its existing processes to bring the UK in line with the 2019 FSIs guidance.
+This includes increasing the efficiency, and timeliness, of producing the quarterly data ahead of their dissemination.
+This work is scheduled to be completed before end-2022.
+Alongside this work, we have been reviewing the existing data submissions to ensure these continue to be accurate.
+The reconciliation exercise to ensure consistent and accurate data (between our existing and new methods) has led to delays to recent updates to the IMF.
+The Bank of England's intention is to share data with the IMF, up until Q4 2021, by end-May. - The Bank of England and ONS are collaborating on the development of a securities issuance and holdings database which will support the improvement of the UK's security statistics under Rec.
 II.7.
-The first delivery phase went live in February 2021 with delivery of the next phase planned for the end of 2023.
-The securities issuance and holdings database is being built by the Bank of England on the Bank's systems. - As other economies have experienced, producing a CPPI remains a challenge for the UK as does the compilation of the currency compositions of the UK's IIP. - ONS is making progress on Rec II.18 and hopes to be in a position to provide a further update before the end of the quarter. - Regarding the Rec.
-II.9, the UK have published distributional results on income and consumption in line with national accounts totals.
+The first delivery phase went live in February 2021 with delivery of the next phase planned for mid-2023.
+The securities issuance and holdings database is being built by the Bank of England on its systems. - The UK has a long-term workstream to achieve compliance with Rec.
+II.14, though this will take several years to complete. - As other economies have experienced, producing a CPPI remains a challenge for the UK as does the compilation of the currency compositions of the UK's IIP.
+ONS is developing an in-house indicator for Rec II.18.
+Currently it its testing phase, ONS is working closely with BIS to transmit the data soon.